-Basically any device that can store data can be used to backup files.
+Basically, any device that can store data can be used to backup files.
 Eternal hard drives (HDD) are among such devices.
-They are becoming the popular and the de facto device for backup this days.
-One reason is because they have become less expensive for the average computer user.
+They are becoming the popular and the de facto device for backup these days.
+One reason is that they have become less expensive for the average computer user.
 And it is suitable for every computer user ranging from a single user to a large business organization.
 Like five to six years ago external HDD were bought already packaged from the manufacturers, but today there is a proliferation of locally assembled and packaged external HDD by computer repair technicians/engineers.
-This has also resulted in the reduction of it’s price.
-The amount of data (files) yous want to backup would determine the size of the HDD to buy.
+This has also resulted in the reduction of its price.
+The amount of data (files) you want to backup would determine the size of the HDD to buy.
 Gong for a 250GB or 500GB HDD would be a good way to start.

 Thumb Drives or Memory Cards

 These devices function in the same way as the external hard disk/drive.
-The major difference is that only relatively smaller amount of files could be stored at a time because of their memory sizes.
-Size range from as low as as 1, 2, 4, 8, 16, 32GB – though there are few brands that have gone above this.
-They are very cheap to get especially for these that cant afford an external HDD.
+The major difference is that only a relatively smaller amount of files could be stored at a time because of their memory sizes.
+Size range from as low as 1 to 32GB – though there are few brands that have gone above this.
+They are very cheap to get especially for those that can’t afford an external HDD.
 You could get a thumb drive for 1000 naira or less depending on the brand and your bargaining power.
-They would be okay if you plan on backing up a some personal photos and documents.
+They would be okay if you plan on backing up some personal photos and documents.
 They are also highly portable.

 …Don’t learn the hard way!…

 If you know of any other backup method please feel free to share in the comment section below.